 Kimpton Hotel Monaco Philadelphia– Rated one of the top hotels in the US for 2016, located right in the middle of the historic center city.
 Every room is pet-friendly.

 Hotel Aloft Philadelphia– A beautiful hotel in an old bank building.
 Located close to the Reading Terminal Market, City Hall, Independence Hall, and the Liberty Bell.

 Club Quarters Hotel– Located in the middle of Center City, its the perfect location for history, food, and culture.

 24 hours in Philadelphia was definitely not enough., but we made the most of the day and saw everything we wanted to!
 It was a busy day, and ended up walking over 10 miles in one day, but thats how you stay in shape while traveling!
 To this day, Philadelphia is one of our favorite cities in the United States, besides Portland of course.
+If youre viisitng Philly for the first time, make sure to bring your walking shoes and empty stomach, as there is a lot to see and tons of delicious food!
 We cannot wait to go back and explore more of Philadelphia’s gems when we have more time.

 Want to learn how to travel more?